 Isiopolis was one of the most important Egyptian temples of the Goddess, probably serving as a northern counterpart to the southern Isis temple on the island of Philae in the Nile.
 The northern Isiopolis temple is located in the middle of the Delta on the Damietta branch of the Nile.
 If we may imagine the lush, green, and fertile delta as the pubic triangle of the Goddess, Isiopolis could be Her holy clitoris.

 Today, the once-beautiful temple is in ruins.
 We know it was indeed once beautiful for the carving on the remaining red-granite blocks is much finer than that on any of the surviving Ptolemaic temples in Upper Egypt.
 The visible remains are late—from the 30th Dynasty—which included pharaohs who were particularly devoted to Isis.
-Yet there is textual evidence for an Isis temple having been at that location from at least the New Kingdom, and possibly from the earlier 26th Dynasty (664-525 BCE).
+Yet there is textual evidence for an Isis temple having been at that location from at least the New Kingdom.

 In 1743, early anthropologist Richard Pococke (A Description of the East and Some other Countries, Vol. 1) described the site as he saw it like this: